Windsor0501/Windsor0501.github.io/index.md

 *Project Leader*
 *March 2024 - April 2024*

-- Trained a ResNet network for liveness detection combined with action-detection.
+- Trained a ResNet for liveness detection combined with action-detection.
-- Implemented facial verification using YOLOv8 for facial feature extraction.
+- Implemented facial verification with Dlib for facial feature extraction.
 - Connected to the back-end database for information management.

 ---